John S. Stokes III - Custom Puzzle Craft |

 The National Guardsmen have begun to emerge.
 The bottom part of that "white eight" is still "in" the shopping cart

-Looters in Arabi, LA - Work setup - Photo provided by Sean Cummings
+Looters in Arabi, Louisiana - Work setup - Photo provided by Sean Cummings

 Note that a dark drip mark to the left of the shopping cart handle is now gone

-In May 2015 I received an update from a studio visitor about the restoration of "Looters" at the studio in Arabi, LA.
+In May 2015 I received an update from a studio visitor about the restoration of Looters at the studio in Arabi, Louisiana just east of New Orleans.
 A picture taken of the restoration dated March 26, 2015 was provided.
 In this picture the TV set image has improved and a small section of that "white eight" in the shopping cart has been removed.
 Thus the prior pictures must date prior to March 26, 2015.

-Looters restoration as of March 26, 2015 at the studio in Arabi, LA - Photo © 2015 Debra Chojnacky
+Looters restoration as of March 26, 2015 at the studio in Arabi, Louisiana - Photo © 2015 Debra Chojnacky

 This picture withheld until after the unveiling on November 18, 2017